ReMinecraftPE/mcped/README.md

 An Android build will come soon.

-### The default build is **enhanced**.
-If you want the original experience, comment every define and uncomment the demo define from GameMods.hpp.

 * Note: The original mcpe01_canada.apk does not work on newer Android devices.
 A port of this likely will.

-Eventually, I plan on creating a new repository, `mcpe01_canada`, which will include just the port of the Canada demo.

 ### This is the original decompilation version.
 For the main modified version, see [ReMinecraftPE/mcpe](https://github.com/ReMinecraftPE/mcpe)